ABOUT THIS BLOG:

 Science and Story is the brainchild and favorite neglected hobby of Jeneen Interlandi, a science journalist who writes for several national publications, including the New York Times Magazine, Pacific Standard, Scientific American and (sometime this year) The Atavist.
 Before freelancing, Jeneen spent four years as a cub reporter at Newsweek (back when it was still part of the Washington Post Company).
 She also co-authored an environmental science textbook for college students, which was published by WH Freeman and is now going into its third edition.

-In March of 2016, Jeneen signed on as Lead Investigative Health Reporter at Consumer Reports, where she now covers infectious diseases, medical devices, and all manner of snake oil.
+In March of 2016, Jeneen signed on as Lead Investigative Health Reporter at Consumer Reports, where she is now crafting a beat around snake oil medicine and the (de)regulatory state.
+(She also covers insect-borne diseases).

 In her previous life, Jeneen was a scientist-dilletante.
 She studied climate change in the Arctic Circle; epigenetics in a Harvard immunology lab; and behavioral conditioning in alcohol-addicted rats.
 She also formulated vaccines in a pharmaceutical lab.
 She holds a B.A. in molecular biology and biochemistry (from Rutgers University) and an M.A. in environmental science and M.S. in journalism (both from Columbia University).
 She was a 2013 Nieman Fellow at Harvard University, where she focused on global health and the history of medicine, and a 2014 Pulitzer Traveling grantee, for which she spent five weeks reporting from within the Hungarian Roma community.